pranaymodukuru/academic-kickstart/content/authors/admin/_index.md

 I am working as a research assistant in an Automation technology Lab, developing algorithms deep learning and machine learning algorithms for condition monitoring and predictive maintenance for Industry 4.0.

-I am proficient in Data Analysis and Visualization, Machine Learning and Deep Learning.
+I am proficient in Deep Learning, Machine Learning, Data Analysis and Visualization.